 Aside from the dates, most of what you see here is a lie.
 Shelley's and Trelawney's lives were hardly "undivided".
 Shelley met Trelawney shortly before his death.
 It is a complete and utter fantasy, promulgated by Trelawney himself, that their "two hearts in life were single hearted".
 Trelawney, however, had the singular advantage of surviving Shelley and controlling the narrative.
 He had attached himself to both Byron and Shelley in an effort to gain fame and notoriety - a mission he cynically accomplished.
 He lived to a great age and published memoirs filled with self-regarding, shifting lies.
 He is responsible for the creation of a significant portion of the myths that bedeviled Shelley's reputation for generations.
 It is a pity that he lies forever beside Shelley with lies writ large on his gravestone.
 There should be some explanatory note or plaque somewhere; but there is none.

 However, let's end on a positive note.
-The so-called Protestant Cemetery in Rome really should be in the top 10 "must visit" attractions for anyone with a literary bent.
+The cemetery where Shelley and other non-catholics are buried in Rome really should be in the top 10 "must visit" attractions for anyone with a literary bent.
 Virtually everywhere else you go will be overrun with tourists.
 Not here.
 What a wonderful place to go and reflect on the life of one of the world's great poets.
 Take some poetry and a bottle of wine.
 I took my copy of his Collected Poems and read Epipsychidion.
 Shelley has a worthy resting place indeed.
 Build a visit into your itinerary - make the pilgrimage; you will not regret it.
 It will be a pause that refreshes not just the body, but also the spirit - particularly if you like cats!!!